Mike and Susie were searching for more guarantees.

-The other day I had a meeting with a couple, Mike and Susie, ages 60 and 56, they had heard my radio show on WBOB AM 600.
+The other day I met with a couple, Mike and Susie, ages 60 and 56; they had heard my radio show on WBOB AM 600.

-I was getting all their financial information he was interested in what to do with his 401k (about $400,000), which was with a large investment company all in growth mutual funds.
-I asked him how it did in the 2008 stock market correction he said it lost about 30%, my next questions was, “how did that make you feel?”
-Mike paused and said that was awful and he never wants to go through that feeling again.
+I was getting all their financial information.
+He was interested in what to do with his 401k (about $400,000), which was with a significant investment company in growth mutual funds.
+I asked him how it did in the 2008 stock market correction he said it lost about 30%; my next question was, “how did that make you feel?”
+Mike paused and said that was awful, and he never wanted to go through that feeling again.

-But he had no idea what to do, banks were offering very little interest and the stock market is so volatile, so up and down.
-As we reviewed financial goals and information, Mike told me that he wanted to retire in 5 to 6 years.
+But he had no idea what to do, banks were offering very little interest, and the stock market was so volatile, so up and down.
+As we reviewed financial goals and information, Mike told me he wanted to retire in 5 to 6 years.

-His social security is going to pay him $2,200 at age 65 and he has a small pension of $800 a month and Susie’s social security at age 62 of $800 would get them to $3,800 a month with their expenses running about $3,500 a month.
-However, Mike wanted a little more income a month for both he and Susie so they could do a little traveling and spoil the grand kids a little.
+His social security is going to pay him $2,200 at age 65, and he has a small pension of $800 a month, and Susie’s social security at age 62 of $800 would get them to $3,800 with their expenses running about $3,500 a month.
+However, Mike wanted a little more monthly income for both himself and Susie so they could do a little traveling and spoil the grandkids.

 Mike and Susie had a ticking time bomb they were dealing with.
-What if the stock market took another dive like in 2008 and he lost 30%, which by the way he could very well do staying on the path his 401k was on.
+What if the stock market took another dive, like in 2008, and he lost 30%, which he could very well do by staying on the path his 401k was on?

-After I gathered all the financial information from Mike and Susie I went back to my office sat down crunched some numbers.
+After I had gathered all the financial information from Mike and Susie, I returned to my office, sat down, and crunched some numbers.
 My solution was a combination of 2 Fixed Indexed Annuities (FIA) with guaranteed income riders that offered guaranteed income for both Mike and Susie’s life no matter who passed away first.

 The first annuity of $200,000 had an income benefit for Mike at age 65 and Susie’s age 61.
-The guaranteed income was just over $1000 per month which will increase each year.
-The second fixed indexed annuity with the guaranteed income rider which will be accessed for income in the 12 year, providing a guaranteed income of $1666 per month and growing each year all to help set off inflation.
+The guaranteed income was just over $1000 per month, which will increase yearly.
+The second fixed indexed annuity with the guaranteed income rider will be accessed for payment in the 12 years, providing a guaranteed income of $1666 per month and growing each year to help offset inflation.

 Mike and Susie’s income analysis